 Academic Progress Policy

 Students at Green River College are required to maintain Satisfactory Academic Progress in order to be eligible for aid and receive financial aid.
 This policy defines what is meant by satisfactory academic progress.
 The college will look at all attempted credits regardless of the source of tuition payment.
-Per the United States Department of Education policy, the Financial Aid Office is not allowed to recognize grade forgiveness.
+Per Department of Education policy, the Financial Aid Office is not allowed to recognize grade forgiveness.